Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

 where $k_B$ is Boltzmann's constant.
 The coarse-grained free energy $\calF$ then describes the properties of all concentration modes of wavenumber $k$ less than some cut-off $\Lambda\sim 1/a$.
 The quantity $F_r$ is the part of the total equilibrium free energy that is independent of the configuration $\conc$.
 For example, it is assumed that $F_r$ contains all vibrational degrees of freedom, which give the dominant contribution to a liquid's entropy.
 In addition, the short wavelength concentration modes ($k>\Lambda$) contribute to $F_r$, but they also contribute to $\calF$ by renormalizing its coefficients.
 Because the long wavelength concentration modes don't contribute to $F_r$, $F_r$ is an analytic function of $T-T_c.$\cite{ma76}

 Since the interest here is in the kinetics of phase separation, in integrating out these degrees of freedom it is assumed that they relax very quickly compared to the modes described by $\conc$.
 That is, the modes in $F_r$ are able to equilibrate between any characteristic change in $\conc$.
-Note that the separation of the partial free energy into two terms $\calF$ and $F_r$ implies weak coupling between those degrees of freedom that contribute to $F_r$ and the configuration $\conc$.
+Note that the strong contact with an external bath appears to make possible the separation of the partial free energy into two terms $\calF$ and $F_r$.
+However, what if there were not strong contact?

-Such a separation matters little to the isothermal theory as $F_r$ is ignored.
-However, what if the system were not in strong contact with an external bath?
-Would it be possible to let the degrees of freedom that have been integrated out act as a thermal reservoir for the long wavelength modes in this case?